boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

-If you have a bug which is easily reproduceable i.e. it occurs almost immediately every time you run the code, then the easiest way to hunt down the bug is to insert lots of ``output.write`` statements (see :ref:`sec-printing`).
+If you have a bug which is easily reproduceable i.e. it occurs almost immediately every time you run the code, then the easiest way to hunt down the bug is to insert lots of ``output.write`` statements (see :ref:`sec-logging`).
 Things get harder when a bug only occurs after a long time of running, and/or only occasionally.
 For this type of problem, a useful tool can be the message stack.
 An easy way to use this message stack is to use the ``TRACE`` macro: